Hidden Corners of London

 Amen Corner

-The only residential street within the shadows of Saint Paul’s Cathedral and indeed the quietest spot within the square mile.
-With the picturesque 17th - century houses built for the clergymen of the Cathedral with the peaceful name of Amen Corner.
-Protected by the rear wall that once held the inmates of Newgate Prison in their cells on the opposite side.
-The ironwork around the doors still holds the torch snuffers as well as the old gas lamps.
+The only residential street within the shadows of Saint Paul’s Cathedral, indeed the quietest spot within the square mile.
+The picturesque 17th - century houses built for the clergymen of Saint Paul's Cathedral with the peaceful name of Amen Corner.
+Protected by at the only surviving wall of Newgate Prison complete with gas lamps.
+The ironwork around the doors of the houses still holds the torch snuffers as well as the old gas lamps.

 An old piece of Newgate Prison Wall That Still Survives today.